-Discuss the play and the questions.
-Write answers to the questions about the play.

-Draw the two scenes of the play and identify the main character.
+Discusses the play and the questions.
+Writes answers to the questions about the play.
+Draws the two scenes of the play and identifies the main character.
+Identifies synonyms.
+Writes a summary.
+Identifies adjectives.

-Identify synonyms.

-Write a summary.

-Identify adjectives.

-Write a character description for two of the characters.
+Writes a character description for two of the characters.